vivasvan1/quordle-wordle-bot/README.md

 ## Future Tasks

-    1. Make a small chrome plugin to smooth out the process of solving.
+~ Make a small chrome plugin for neat UX.
+~ Improve the speed of solver.